What is tequila? How is it made? Is there always a worm in each bottle?

 Obviously, alcohol effects heartbeat, breathing, reaction speed etc. And drinking enough causes people to lose coordination, balance, etc. This is one reason for the myth.
 It seems so plausible.
 If alcohol can effect these things, people assumed it could cause our moods and behaviors.

 But there’s a big problem.
-For example, in societies that don’t think alcohol disinhibits, it doesn’t disinhibit!
+For example, in societies that don’t think alcohol disinhibits.
+And it doesn’t disinhibit!
 In a society that thinks men drinking will become aggressive if a woman is present, they will.
 Yet in another society, people think that when a woman is present, there will be no violence.
 And when a woman is present, there is no violence.

 So, if people think that Mexico’s most popular spirit will make them aggressive, they will tend to become aggressive.
 But it was their belief that makes them aggressive, not their alcoholic beverage choice.
 Discover more at Gin Makes You Cry and Bubbly Makes You Flir